-- When you aren’t achieving results, instead of focusing on “not achieving results”, find other ways of celebrating success.
-While it might be a worrying time, find ways to engage your team in an empowering ways to brainstorm ideas.
+When good results elude you, instead of focusing on “not achieving results”, find other ways of celebrating success.
+While it might be a worrying time, find ways to engage your team in empowering ways to brainstorm ideas.
 Instead of asking “Why are we not achieving results?
-Ask “How can we do things differently to achieve the results we need?
+Ask “What is going well and how can we shout our success here from the rooftops?”
+“How can we do things differently to achieve the results we need?

-- If conflict at work is an issue, then realise that your negative feelings about the situation or the people involved in the conflict is simply your perception or thoughts about the conflict are creating those negative feelings.
+If conflict at work is an issue, your negative perception or thoughts about the conflict are creating those negative feelings.
 Let your feelings come up and don’t attach them to the conflict.
 If you are able to do this, then you are more able to remain emotionally neutral in the face of conflict and thus more likely to respond appropriately instead of reacting to your negative feelings about it.

-- I can’t remember where I read that if you are blessing someone, you can’t be mad at them at the same time.
-If you find yourself disliking or being irritated by someone at work, instead of letting your thoughts run amok in your head about how bad they are, how much you’d like them to leave the company; then just for a few minutes, find ways to appreciate them.
-At worst you can find momentary relief from your negative thoughts, at best you can see them in a whole new light.
-Practicing this pivot has made me completely change my view about people.
+I can’t remember where I read that if you are blessing someone, you can’t be mad at them at the same time.
+If you find yourself disliking or being irritated by someone at work, instead of letting your thoughts run amok in your head about how bad they are.
+Or how much you’d like them to leave the company then just for a few minutes find ways to appreciate them.
+At worst you can find momentary relief from your negative thoughts.
+At best you can see them in a whole new light.
+Practising this pivot has made me completely changed my view about people.

 So there are 4 of my top tips to find relief from negative feelings at work.
 You don’t have to be a leader or a manager to practice these, and whatever your role at work, your state will have an impact.
 So why not be the light to shine on others today!